rupweb/jinda/README.md

 sets available, but further distributing another secondary of itself on some other box available to it in the cluster.
 If the whole cluster goes down a Jinda on a DR box in another cluster can take over as primary.

-Alternatively processes can be managed from some other monitor, and Jinda is simply configured to manage data.
+Alternatively processes can be managed from some other monitor, and Jinda is simply configured to distribute and manage data.